Nervado/intpart/README.md

 ## IntPart

-This is a simple c++ project do calculate all partitions for a given integiger N.
+This is a simple c++ project do calculate all partitions for a given integer N.

 - Partition: https://en.wikipedia.org/wiki/Partition_(number_theory)